ConradMathias/Der-kleine-Baecker/README.md

-# MCAP.DE WebSite based on Victor Hugo and generated using netlify
+# "Der kleine Bäcker" - WebSite based on Victor Hugo and generated using netlify

 ** based on a [Hugo](https://gohugo.io/) boilerplate for creating truly epic websites**